On December 10, 1815, Anna Isabella (Annabella) Byron, whose husband

 But none can be so rapt in thee.

-Byron died in Greece at the age of 36, and one of the last things he said was,
+Byron died in Greece, at the age of 36, and one of the last things

-own right, and who was herself educated as both a mathematician and a
+her own right, and who was herself educated as both a mathematician

-poet, carried on with Ada's upbringing and education.
-Annabella gave
+and a poet, carried on with Ada's upbringing and education.
+Annabella

-Ada her first instruction in mathematics, but it soon became clear
+gave Ada her first instruction in mathematics, but it soon became

-from Augustus DeMorgan, who is today famous for one of the basic
+Augustus DeMorgan, who is today famous for one of the basic theorems

-theorems of Boolean algebra, which forms the basis for modern
+of Boolean Algebra which forms the basis for modern computers.
+By the

-computers.
-By the age of eight, Ada also had demonstrated an
+age of eight, Ada had also demonstrated an interest in mechanical

 When she was 18, Ada visited the Mechanics Institute to hear Dr.